-If your plan is to make traditional stickers, kiss-cut sticker sheets, you will probably want regular weight sticker paper.
+If your plan is to make kiss-cut sticker sheets, you will probably want regular weight sticker paper.
 If you plan to make die-cut stickers, you can choose either weight.

-However, if you like the feel of thick stickers, then Cricut Printable Sticker Paper.
-This is definitely an option you’ll like!
+However, if you like the feel of thick stickers, then Cricut Printable Sticker Paper is definitely an option you’ll like!

 No!
 I purchased a sticker paper that had yellow backing paper, and it’s not nearly as professional looking.
 So be sure you check the product description if you want to avoid purchasing sticker paper with colored backing paper.